ugbodagadave/mira/memory-bank/progress.md

 - The initial `README.md` has been created.
 - The core Memory Bank documents have been initialized.
 - The bot connects to Telegram and responds to a `/start` command.
+- The bot is integrated with the NLU processor to classify user intent.
-- Unit tests are in place and passing for the core bot functionality.
+- Unit tests are in place and passing for all implemented functionality.

 ## What's Left to Build
 - Everything.
 The core application logic, API integrations, database setup, and features are yet to be implemented.